Home > Gertie's Home > Gertie's Hurricane Know-it-All Center

 • Garden Goodies that are cheap and don't need to be kept cool like watermelon, mushmelon, berries, tomaters, taters, and squash to name a few.

-• Snackin' foods that'll keep yer blood sugar on an even keel like beef jerky, pepperoni sticks, unseeded sunflower seeds, cheese curls, and bbq pork rinds.
+• Snackin' foods that'll keep yer blood sugar on an even keel like beef jerky, pepperoni sticks, beer, unseeded sunflower seeds, cheese curls, and bbq pork rinds.

 • A can opener you don't need to plug in - the same goes for a bottle opener (unless you got Momma's extra pair of teeth).